-The general education requirement is satisfied by applying courses accepted in-transfer or by testing credit.
-The following criteria apply to courses accepted in-transfer to the general education requirement:
+The General Education requirement is satisfied by applying courses accepted in-transfer or by testing credit.
+The following criteria apply to courses accepted in-transfer to the General Education requirement:

-• Must be from an accredited institution or recognized as a candidate for accreditation, or ACE credit recommendation.
+- Must be from an accredited institution or recognized as a candidate for accreditation, or approved college-level examination (CLEP/DSST). - Must be taught by faculty who meet the minimum faculty professional preparation requirements of the Southern Association of Colleges and Schools Commission on Colleges. - Must be listed and identified in the offering institution's general catalog as satisfying the institution's freshman and sophomore general education graduation requirement designed for transfer, Associate of Arts or Associate of Science degrees.

-- Must be taught by faculty who meet the minimum faculty professional preparation requirements of the Southern Association of Colleges and Schools Commission on Colleges. - Must be listed and identified in the offering institution's general catalog as satisfying the institution's freshman and sophomore general education graduation requirement designed for transfer, Associate of Arts or Associate of Science degrees. - Must have been completed with the equivalent of a "C" grade or better. - Must not be developmental, preparatory, remedial, refresher or review. - Must not duplicate or significantly overlap another course or test credit applied to specific education requirements of the degree program. - Must not be a special topic or problem, workshop, or similar course. - Must not be narrowly focused on skills, techniques and procedures peculiar to a particular occupation.
+- Must have been completed with the equivalent of a "C" grade or better. - Must not be developmental, preparatory, remedial, refresher or review. - Must not duplicate or significantly overlap another course or test credit applied to specific education requirements of the degree program. - Must not be a special topic or problem, workshop, or similar course. - Must not be narrowly focused on skills, techniques and procedures peculiar to a particular occupation.

-General education requirements are as follows:
+General Education requirements are as follows: